tdspora/syngen/README.md

 `infer --metadata_path PATH_TO_METADATA`

-The parameters which you can set up for training process:
+The parameters which you can set up for generation process:

 - <i>size</i> - the desired number of rows to generate
-- <i>table_name</i> – the name of the table, same as in training
+- <i>table_name</i> – required parameter for inference of single table, the name of the table, same as in training
 - <i>run_parallel</i> – whether to use multiprocessing (feasible for tables > 5000 rows)
 - <i>batch_size</i> – if specified, the generation is split into batches.
 This can save the RAM
 - <i>random_seed</i> – if specified, generates a reproducible result